StephaneAkira/RWD-Project-FCC/Magazine/Instruction.md

   To start your CSS, normalize the CSS rules by targeting all elements with \*, including the ::before and ::after pseudo-selectors.

 Set the padding and margin properties both to 0 and set the box-sizing property to border-box.

+- Step 27
+  Create an html selector and give it a font-size property set to 62.5%.
+This will set the default font size for your web page to 10px (the browser default is 16px).

+This will make it easier for you to work with rem units later, as 2rem would be 20px.

+- Step 28
+  Create a body selector.
+Set the font-family property to Baskervville, with a fallback of serif.
+Set the color property to linen and the background-color property to rgb(20, 30, 40).

+- Step 29
+  Create an h1 selector, and set the font-family property to Anton with the fallback of sans-serif.

+- Step 30
+  Create an h2, h3, h4, h5, h6 selector.
+Give it a font-family property set to Raleway with a fallback of sans-serif.

+- Step 31
+  Create an a selector, and give it a text-decoration property set to none and a color property set to linen.

+- Step 32
+  Now you are ready to start putting together the grid layout.
+CSS Grid offers a two-dimensional grid-based layout, allowing you to center items horizontally and vertically while still retaining control to do things like overlap elements.

+Begin by creating a main selector and giving it a display property set to grid.